Roof Replacement | Asphalt Shingle Roof | Metal Roof

 No matter what roofing material you get, a new roof increases your home’s value.
 This means you’ll recoup some of the money you spent on your initial roof investment.

 While both materials have resale value, asphalt shingles have a higher percentage of cost recouped than metal roofing.
+According to the COST VS VALUE REPORT, the national average ROI on an asphalt shingle roof (architectural) is 68% compared to 50% for metal roofing (standing seam).

-Asphalt shingles resale value
+Asphalt shingles vs. metal roofing resale value |

 Is metal roofing or asphalt shingles right for you?